 A hate incident is any kind of prejudice or bias against a protected characteristic that is not a criminal offence.
-A hate incident can start as a micro-aggression: subtle behaviour, such as everyday insults, offensive and hurtful words, slurs, degrading language, snubs and insults.
+A hate incident can start as a micro-aggression; subtle behaviour that is directed at someone that belongs to a protected characteristic.
+Micro-aggressions can include everyday insults, offensive and hurtful words, slurs, degrading language, snubs, insults and online hate.

 What to do if I am a victim or witness of a hate crime or incident